CodeWringer/ambersteel/documents/en/ruleset/draft-2/rules.md

 In order to invoke a **rune**:
 * A **complete success** of a [rune-using](#rune-using-agi) skill test will invoke the spell of the **rune** as expected.
 * A **partial success** or **complete failure** results in a [spell backfire](#spell-backfire).

+# Credits
+**Ambersteel** is not a revolution of the RPG genre and it was never meant to be.
+It is an amalgam and consolidation of rules I found to my personal preference, in hopes of crafting a deep, yet intuitive system.

+As such, I took inspiration from other systems I have read, played and enjoyed in the past:
+* **The Burning Wheel**, by Luke Crane and Dan Abram
+* **Zweihänder**, by Daniel D. Fox
+* **Knave**, by Ben Milton